What is Workplace Abuse?

 Who am I?

-I’m Chris Edward Jensen, former high school English teacher of twenty years turned clinical trials coordinator turned workplace abuse advocate.
+I’m Chris Edward Jensen, former high school English teacher of twenty years turned clinical trials coordinator turned developer of solutions to workplace abuse.
 The workplace abuse I experienced in 2019 was catastrophic.
-Today, I’m committed to slaying the dragon that almost destroyed me.
+Today, I’m committed to creating the most delicious, high-octane lemonade from the lemons that Life gave me.

 To Potential Collaborators